 3. Set image acquisition at 2x magnification for the EMCCD camera

 4. Choose a small region (ROI: region of interest, see 2 in Figure 8) for fast imaging

-5. Use a short exposure time (best less than 100 ms).
-Loss in fluorescent intensity due to the short exposure time can be compensated by increasing the laser power; But make sure the structure of interest is not oversaturated; As a matter of fact, relatively lower fluorescent intensity generates better SRRF images with less artifacts in Fusion.
+5. Use a short exposure time (for example less than 50 ms).
+Loss in fluorescent intensity due to the short exposure time can be compensated by increasing the laser power.
+But make sure the structure of interest is not oversaturated.
+As a matter of fact, relatively lower fluorescent intensity generates better SRRF images with less artifacts in Fusion.

 6. Turn on ‘SRRF-Stream’ (in Channel Manager and under 'iXon EMCCD camera')